confluentinc/examples/ccloud-monitoring/docs/monitoring-overview.rst

 -  build a |ak| client docker image with the maven project's dependencies cache

--  stand up numerous docker containers (2 consumers with JMX exporter, 1 producer with JMX exporter, Prometheus, Grafana, a ccloud-exporter, and a node-exporter) with ``docker-compose``
+-  stand up numerous docker containers (1 consumer with JMX exporter, 1 producer with JMX exporter, Prometheus, Grafana, a ccloud-exporter, and a node-exporter) with ``docker-compose``

 #.
 Create a |ccloud| cluster by running the following commands.
 This will take a few minutes: